 Latex and memory foam are both good at reducing the transmission of movement from your partner.
-If you sleep with someone whose tossing and turning keeps you awake, both materials are good choices, as they tend to absorb motion and isolate it to certain areas of the mattress, which can help reducing sleep disruptions.
+If you sleep with someone who’s tossing and turning keeps you awake, both materials are good choices, as they tend to absorb motion and isolate it to certain areas of the mattress, which can help reducing sleep disruptions.

 Feather, wool and fiber toppers offer minimal motion isolation.